etiennelenhart/Eiffel/README.md

     ...
 }
 ```
 When something changes and the `ViewState` needs to be refreshed, just call `updateState`.
-It expects a lambda expression that receives the current state and should return the new updated state.
+It expects a lambda expression that receives the current state and should return a new updated state.
 Using a Kotlin Data Class for your states gives you the benefit of the `copy` function.
 This allows you to update the state while still keeping things immutable:
 ```kotlin
 updateState { it.copy(name = "Whiskers") }
 ```